jacebenson/cedar/docs/versioned_docs/version-2.0/contributing-overview.md

 ## Contributing Code

-Redwood's composed of many packages that are designed to work together.
-Some of these packages are designed to be used outside Redwood too!
+Cedar's composed of many packages that are designed to work together.
+Some of these packages are designed to be used outside Cedar too!

 Before you start contributing, you'll want to set up your local development environment.
-The Redwood repo's top-level [contributing guide](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#local-development) walks you through this.
+The Cedar repo's top-level [contributing guide](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#local-development) walks you through this.
 Make sure to give it an initial read.

 For details on contributing to a specific package, see the package's README (links provided in the table below).
 Each README has a section named Roadmap.
 If you want to get involved but don't quite know how, the Roadmap's a good place to start.
 See anything that interests you?
 Go for it!
 And be sure to let us know&mdash;you don't have to have a finished product before opening an issue or pull request.
 In fact, we're big fans of [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).